Jira alternative for startups: Ravel vs Jira

 Does Ravel handle non-engineering work?

-If your workflow depends on specific Jira apps — service desk, compliance plugins, advanced reporting — those integrations don't exist in Ravel yet.
+If your workflow depends on specific Jira apps (service desk, compliance plugins, advanced reporting), those integrations do not exist in Ravel yet.
 Ravel targets dev-led product teams running sprints, not IT or enterprise compliance workflows.

 How does pricing compare for a 12-person team?